Introduction to Device Policy

 Example use case

 There is a network of 500 window-facing high brightness displays.
-According to municipality regulations, such displays have to lower the brightness during night.
+According to municipality regulations, such displays have to lower the brightness during the night.

 By using the Device Policy, you can ensure smooth network operation with automated repair and consistent settings.